awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-sharing.md

 To share a custom model, you attach a policy to it that authorizes others to import it\.
 Then, you provide those users with the details that they need\.

 **Note**
-When other users import a custom model that you've shared, they must use the same AWS Region—for example, US East \(N\.
+When other users import a custom model that you've shared, they must use the same AWS Region —for example, US East \(N\.
 Virginia\)— that contains your model\.

 **Topics**
 + [Before you begin](#custom-copy-sharing-prerequisites)